m0ru/bak/04_solution.md

 -->

-We're using a variation of the redux-architecture (see sections [-@sec:redux] and [-@sec:ng-redux] respectively) for the won-owner-webapp javascript-client.
+We're using a variation of the redux-architecture (see sections [-@sec:redux] and [-@sec:ng-redux] respectively) for the won-owner-webapp JavaScript-client.

 This section will document in what ways our architecture diverges from or builds on top of basic redux, as well as list experiences and